rjfarmer/pyMesa/README.md

 This script should only be run once to setup up mesa.
 It can be ran again if you do a ./clean inside the MESA_DIR.

-We use mesa's lapack and blas and we dont run the test suite (as mesa's bundled lapack/blas are not bit-for-bit with the sdk's).
-Gyre can not currently be built for this due to dependency issues with mesa's lapack.
-Who knows about adipls i didnt even try.

-Thus currently accessing things vi the python interface is not guarenteed to be bit-for-bit with MESA via fortran.
+Adipls, gyre and stella are not currently built as part of this.

+While we can use the inivdual MESA modules we can not currently run a full star (or binary) model, in either python or fortran.

 ## Supported MESA versions
 - 9793